Evaaaaaaa/Learn2Relax/README.md

     >`docker run -p 80:80 learn2relax-streamlit:1.0 .`

     Point your internet browser to `localhost:80` to see the app.

-+ To deploy and scale up the app online using Google Kubernetes Engine(GKE) and Google Cloud Platforms(GCP)
-  - Prerequisites
-  1. Google Cloud SDK: Before we start, you need to install the Cloud software development kit (SDK), which includes the gcloud command-line tool that provides the primary command-line interface for Google Cloud.

-  2. Kubenetes SDK: After you install gcloud, you need to install the kubectl command-line tool, which provides the primary command-line interface for running commands against Kubernetes clusters. kubectl can be installed via the following command: gcloud components install kubectl.

-  3. Docker: You also need to download and install Docker application.
-If you are new to Docker, here’s a quickstart guide.

-  4. GCP account: Deployment via GCP will incurr a charge, so you need to register for an GCP account.

 ## Analysis
 ### Approaches